 Faculty and Staff (listed alphabetically by their first names):

-Brenda Li recently earned an MA in Buddhist Classics at DRBU and is an IITBT Fellow.
+Brenda Li earned an MA in Buddhist Classics at DRBU in 2019 and currently works at DRBU as an IITBT Fellow and a University Outreach Manager.
 She completed her BA in Neuroscience and Behavior at Wesleyan University.
 Prior to coming to DRBU, she worked as a mental health counselor and case manager.
 While working at a psychiatric crisis clinic, she also offered interpretation services for Spanish and Mandarin speakers.
 She is excited by the process of translating meaning across people and cultures.

 Bhikshuni Heng Yi, Director of IITBT, will serve as Certificate Program Administrator and faculty of record for Translation Workshop.
 She will oversee group translation work.
 Bhikshuni Heng Yi entered monastic order in 1993 and was ordained in 1995 under the guidance of the late Venerable Master Hsuan Hua.
 She holds an MA in Asian Studies from California State University - Long Beach, and a PhD in Buddhist Studies from UCLA.
 Since 2011, she has been an Assistant Professor at Dharma Realm Buddhist University, teaching courses on Mahayana sutras and shastras.
 She has been a translator, reviewer, and translation team leader for the Buddhist Text Translation Society.
 She aspires to help develop a Buddhist Text Translation Institute as a space for those with talent in languages to be trained and to translate Buddhist texts as a form of spiritual practice.
 Read more…